-5.726 Contact with minor children shall be in the presence of a trained and Approved Supervisor.
-The exception is offenders who have met the criteria for unsupervised contact with their own minor child(ren) (Refer to Standard 5.760, 5.761) or via decision by the CST following a CCA.
+5.726 Contact with minor children shall be in the presence of a trained and Approved Supervisor unless contact is not prohibited or restricted based on a Court/Parole Board Order regarding an offender's own child.
+Additional exceptions include offenders who have met the criteria for unsupervised contact with their own minor child(ren) (Refer to Standard 5.760, 5.761) or via decisions by the CST following a CCA.